semgrep/semgrep-docs/docs/semgrep-ci/network-broker.md

       ...
   ```

-1. Add the public key generated in step three to the Semgrep Cloud Platform:
+1. Add the public key generated in step 3 to the Semgrep Cloud Platform:

    1. Log in to Semgrep Cloud Platform.
    2. Navigate to **Settings** > **Broker**.